International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

-G. Nithya and Dr. P. Anbalagan.
+G. Nithya, Dr. P. Anbalagan.
 Analysis of physical fitness and academic status on government school student of Nilgiris district.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2017; 2(2): 15-17.
+Int J Yogic Hum Mov Sports Sciences 2017;2(2):15-17.